 University of Chicago, Robert L. Platzman Memorial Fellowship (2017)

 National Academy of Education/Spencer Foundation, Postdoctoral Fellowship (2015)

 Robert J. Menges Award for Outstanding Research, Professional and Organizational Development (POD) Network (2011)

-Cole, E. R. (forthcoming).
+Cole, E. R. (in press).
 College presidents and black student protests: A historical perspective on the image of racial inclusion and the reality of exclusion.
 Peabody Journal of Education.